Bhargavi Nilayam: Cast

-Production

-The screenplay written by Vaikom Muhammad Basheer is based on his own short story "Neelavelicham".
-But the film also contains instances from some of his other short stories which he claims as his own life experiences.
-The scene were the young writer saw a beautiful woman on a beach is actually adapted from the short story "Nilavu Kanumbol" where Basheer himself claims that he has seen a naked woman taking bath on a beach and when he tried to speak to her she disappeared.
-Similarly, the scene where the young Bhargavi requests Sasikumar's help for preparing a speech is actually based on the short story "Hunthrappy Bussatto", which again we can find in the autobiographical novel Anuragathinte Dinangal.
-The lyrics for the song "Ekanthathayude Apaara Theeram" is taken from the short story "Anargha Nimisham".

 Soundtrack

 The film had a successful and acclaimed soundtrack composed by M. S. Baburaj which is regarded as the noted composer's master piece.
 The lyrics are penned by noted poet P. Bhaskaran.
 The soundtrack consists of seven songs, mostly based on Hindustani.
 Baburaj took inspiration from popular Bollywood songs while composing "Thamasamenthe Varuvan" (from "Mere Mehboob Tujhe" and also perhaps from "Humse Aaya Na Gaya") and "Vasantha Panchami" (from "Chaudhwin Ka Chand").

 The soundtrack received immense critical praise for the high quality instrumentation and was one of the biggest audio hits of all time.
 The song "Thamasamenthe Varuvan" was selected by Naushad Ali as one of the few of his favourite songs when he visited Baburaj Music Academy in 1988.
 "Thamasamenthe Varuvan" is also regarded as one of the most loved songs in Malayalam music history.
 It was voted the "Best Song in Malayalam" by Malayala Manorama in a special issue published as part of 50th anniversary of formation of Kerala state.